jorge-martinez-gil/lmcqa/README.md

-# lmcqa
-Multiple Choice Question Answering in the Legal Domain Using Reinforced Co-occurrence
+# Multiple Choice Question Answering in the Legal Domain Using Reinforced Co-occurrence